Northland Community Foundation

 Procedures for Grant Seekers:

-NCF will grant to an organization or organizations making an impact in one or more of the four issue areas identified in the 2023 Community Needs Assessment.
-Organizations interested in receiving funding from NCF in 2023 are invited to submit a one-two page request including:
+Organizations interested in receiving funding from NCF are invited to submit a one-two page request including:

 1. A brief history of the organization and its impact in Clay and/or Platte Counties.